mikespallino/COMP5501/README.md

 All source code is included in /src.

+The User Guide for constructing this cluster is provided in this repository as well.

 ## Three Main Programs

 There are three main programs included in this repository.
 An integral solver, a dictionary password attack, and a